google/comprehensive-rust/src/generics/generic-traits.md

   `From<&str>` implementation for `Foo`.

-- Generic traits take types as "input", while associated types are a kind of "output type.
+- Generic traits take types as "input", while associated types are a kind of "output" type.
 A trait can have multiple implementations for different input types.

 - In fact, Rust requires that at most one implementation of a trait match for